ShaunShipman/CybersecurityNotes/READMEINITIAL.md

 # Cybersecurity Notes
-This is the opening document for my cybersecurity notes.
+This is the main document for my cybersecurity notes.
+The information is compiled from the sources listed at the bottom of the page.
+For further detail on many of the discussed pieces information please use the given links.

+(note to self) search "note to self" or "..." for sections that need to be changed.

 # Table of Contents